The content on this page is marketing communication

 Voting rights must be exercised to the benefit of the fund in question, with the objective of securing the best possible risk-adjusted returns for unit holders.
 Generally speaking, the portfolio manager assesses how the voting rights are to be used.
 In all cases where the products vote, the respective portfolio manager familiarises him or herself with the matters to be discussed at the general meeting and decides how to vote.
 Voting rights are exercised directly by the fund management company or by using a proxy voting platform.
 For details see the Voting Policy.

-SKAGEN typically votes against management in the following situations:
+The SKAGEN funds typically votes against management in the following situations:

-Specific situations may call for a unique response and the portfolio manager and ESG team will always take market and company conditions into consideration.
+Specific situations may call for a unique response and the portfolio manager and R&O Team will always take market and company conditions into consideration.
 To the extent that voting rights have been exercised in controversial cases or where the product have voted against the board’s or management’s recommended course of action, the voting rationale will be disclosed.

 Voting Process

 Institutional Shareholder Services (“ISS”), an independent service provider, is the platform selected for the equity funds' proxy voting activities.
 ISS provides notices of general meetings and comprehensive information about the companies, the voting items on the agenda and recommendations.
-Funds managed by SKAGEN will vote according to SKAGEN's voting policy, and always in what the portfolio manager of the respective product deem to be the best interests of unit holders.
-When SKAGEN does not have a policy in place for a specific ballot item, the ISS recommendation will typically be followed.
-SKAGEN will review the relationship with ISS on an annual basis, including the quality and effectiveness of the services provided.
+SKAGEN equity funds will vote according to Storebrand's voting policy, and always in what the portfolio manager of the respective product deem to be the best interests of unit holders.
+R&O team are informed about all potential votes and may advice.
 Each fund has a custodian approved by the Financial Supervisory Authority of Norway.
 The custodian bank also provides information related to general meetings.
-SKAGEN's voting record is publicly available on www.skagenfunds.coms and is disclosed in annual sustainability reports.
+SKAGEN equity funds’ voting record is publicly available on www.skagenfunds.com.

 12. Designated reference benchmark